-Composites, such as FRP have become common nowadays for their exceptional physical properties, ability to withstand pinpoint surface loads, mechanical properties, tensile strength, and many other factors.
-They can be the right materials if the job requires a rugged, low cost solution.
-Their applications include:
+Composites, such as FRP, have become common nowadays for their exceptional mechanical properties, ability to withstand pinpoint surface loads, tensile strength, and many other factors.
+They are the best materials if the job requires a robust, durable, low-cost solution.

 - Decor pieces like fountains

 - Wind turbine blades

 Tips for Optimizing Material Selection for CNC Machining

 So, how can you improve the material selection process and add more value to your project?